opentx/lua-reference-guide/lcd/drawGauge.md

 Draw a simple gauge that is filled based upon fill value

-@status current Introduced in 2.0.0
+@status current Introduced in 2.0.0, changed in 2.2.0

 #### Parameters